luisdavid64/MRI-Implicit-Neural-Representations/README.md

 # Data

 We use [FastMRI's multi coil dataset](https://fastmri.org/) for our experiments.
-For easy use with local config files, download the data and symlink it to directory [data](/data/).
+For easy use with local config files, download the data and symlink it to ./data.

 # Requirements